jimratliff/GenoMac-system/README.md

 ✅ No GenoMac warnings or failures detected in this run.
 ```

+## Configure USER_CONFIGURER’s user-scoped settings using GenoMac-user
+At this point, the Mac is setup at a system-scoped level, but USER_CONFIGURER is still very primitive as a *user*.
+We fix that by using GenoMac-user to configure USER_CONFIGURER’s user-scoped settings.

+The Hypervisor (the one belonging to GenoMac-system) you’ve already run should have, as its final step, clone the GenoMac-user repository to the `~/.genomac-user` directory in USER_CONFIGURER’s home directory.

+Now visit [the README from GenoMac-user](https://github.com/jimratliff/GenoMac-user/blob/main/README.md) and follow its instructions to set up USER_CONFIGURER’s user-scoped settings.

+When finished with that process, return here to finish the remainder of the system-scoped setup: Creating new users.

+## 38th Parallel

 ## What steps the Hypervisor performs
 - Ensure that the currently running terminal emulator has Full Disk Access (FDA)